Review: Upstairs Tasting Room

 To understand the buzz surrounding Upstairs, despite its low-key (some might even call it ‘hidden’) location and minimalist name, it’s essential to consider Long Tran’s reputation in the industry.

 My excitement feels entirely justified—especially with the strong possibility that this concept could earn accolades within a year (fingers crossed).
 Upstairs Tasting Room is the third venture from serial F&Bpreneur Long Tran in Vietnam, renowned for his 'Midas Touch' in the culinary world.
 His accolades include three major awards spanning the 50 Best, Michelin Guide, and the prestigious Michelin ‘Young Chef of the Year’ award.
-Nestled aptly on the upstairs level of Little Bear—another celebrated Long Tran concept led by the ever-popular Chef Duy—this newly opened gem is already stirring curiosity and high expectations.
+Nestled aptly on the upstairs level of Little Bear—another celebrated Long Tran concept led by the ever-talented Chef Duy—this newly opened gem is already stirring curiosity and high expectations.

 But, co-founder Long Tran is not the only reason I’m excited about this new opening.